tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-05-WD_KCOFO_B/unit-3/talk-01-talk-01-Computer_Networks/talk-01-Computer_Networks.md

 ---
 icon:
-  type: ph:nodes-bold
+  type: fa-solid:network-wired
-  color: 673AB7
+  color: 398126
 ---

-Computer Networks

 This module introduces Computer Networking terminology, network protocols and models.
-Students will  ...
+Students will use simulation and protocol analysis software to c ...